SantiiRepair/blog/README.md

-## Hi stalkers ⚡
+<h2 align="left">  Hi stalkers ⚡ </h4>

 I'm one more boy studying to be a master dev.

 In my free time I enjoy experimenting and I create platform clones that do not have free source code in order to further expand my knowledge and contribute to other people.
-I keep records of my learning on Gitpod. 🍄
+I keep records of my learning on Gitpod.

 Ask me about whatever you want.